Consumer Medicine Information

-As a precaution, your doctor may have your blood, liver and kidney tested regularly during treatment with Agrylin Capsules.
+As a precaution, your doctor may have your blood, liver and kidney tested regularly during treatment with AGRYLIN.

 Other side effects not listed above may also occur in some patients.
 Tell your doctor if you notice anything else that is making you feel unwell.

-- Keep Agrylin Capsules in a cool dry place where the temperature stays below 25°C.
+- Keep AGRYLIN in a cool dry place where the temperature stays below 25°C.